gillesvink/NukeDockerBuild/README.md

     cmake --build build --config Release"
 ```

-## 🍎 Why no MacOS support?
-I wish...
-However, Apple does not support containerized applications as its missing good handling for chroot.
-The good news is, there currently is being done active work by the community to create a dockerized Mac OS image.
-Until that's solid, that will of course be supported here as well.

 ## 📦 Image size
 This depends on the image you choose to use.
 Windows itself has quite large images, because it is relying on the server core image.
 Besides that the build tools are also quite big.
 As a result of that the Windows images are around 9gb.